Heroes-Academy/OOP_Fall2016/docs/source/exercises/encapsulation_exercises.rst

 **Your task:**

-1. Create a second rectangle as you have in the past couple of examples.
+1. Create a second rectangle as you have in the past couple of exercises.
 Draw it in the same way.

 Final Task
 **********